 The Jewelry designer in front of me Chihiro Makio make silver origami jewelry.
 You can find her full working process explanation in here.

-Zoa Cimerum jewelry design their jewelry line with hand-cut rubber tubing over a poseable forged aluminum core making playful, vivid, colorful jewelry.
+Zoa Chimerum jewelry design their jewelry line with hand-cut rubber tubing over a poseable forged aluminum core making playful, vivid, colorful jewelry.

 Samantha Skelton explain to me about her new collection pendant being ruined in the enameled kiln making the best texture pendant she has ever made.
 She creates sculptural jewelry, which are both delicate and industrial